seunboy1/Pre-commit-hook/README.md

             always_run: true
     ```

-6. To automate pre-commit checks, you have to install the git hook scripts.
+6. To automate pre-commit checks, you will have to install the git hook scripts.

     ```bash
         pre-commit install